eyalroth/blog-gatsby/src/posts/en/2019/Hello World/index.md

 That's it.
 I built my personal blog and it's what you're looking at right now.
 It took me about three months and quite some work, but I learned a lot and even had the chance to contribute to Gatsby (it is an open-source project after all).
 In fact I hope to share some of the more technical insights I gathered while building the website.

 So stay tuned, and of course, **welcome aboard!** I hope you'll enjoy the reading :)

+[^1]: "What You See Is What You Get" editor is any editor in which the edited version is almost identical to the final version -- whether printed or displayed online.

+  For example, Microsoft Word is such an editor.